ArpitPrd/Gem5-Tutorial/Notes.md

 - gem5 script: gem5 is like a wrapper to python binary but with the fact that it aids to gem5 specific tasks
 - \n starts new line for points in commenting eg currently supprot \n 1. etc..
 - __main__ not supported in gem5 binary file
+- Doxygen @ingroups is the technique for docs
+- -Wreturn-local-addr: you created something new in a function but after being destroyed pointer is a zombie

 ## Process Adopted by gem5 to run simulations